The-Kirby-Institute/Cascade_calculations/HIV/README.md

 #### data ####

 Contains the cleaned input data sets for HIV cascade calculations.
 A detailed README file within the directory describes each of the data files in detail.
-The data files for the year 2015 are contained in the repository with other files only stored locally.
+The data files for the year 2015 are contained in the repository with other files only stored locally (these are available on request).
 A detailed README file within the directory describes the data files in detail.

 #### docs (local) ####